How to write a tourism award submission that actually wins (even if you’re time poor)

 Short on time?
 Here’s a 3-step award hack:

-Copy the questions into a Word doc and write dot-point answers for each.
+Copy the questions into a Word document and write dot-point answers for each.

 Set a timer for 30 minutes per section — done is better than perfect.